 37. Blank journal and nice pens

 Of course as a writer, I'm going to tell you to gift a cancer patient some writing tools!
 But this is a great gift because when inspiration hits, your friend will have everything they need to jot down some thoughts.
+This is also something that could be added to a gift basket for a cancer patient, along with some chemical-free hand lotion, candy and candles.

 38. Gratitude journal

 Gratitude journals are great for our mental health, and I think they're especially important for cancer patients.
 These journals can help patients find the good despite so much bad.
 I helped write this gratitude journal for Fight CRC if you're on the hunt for a free one or where to start.
+Also, check out my friend and fellow colon cancer survivor Bunny's coffee mugs and shirts that are all about gratitude.

 This is a great gift if you're short on cash or you're looking for a way to show spiritual support.
 Print or write out a list of verses that you promise to pray over them and make a copy for you and your friend.